aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 This gives us a set of coefficeints similar to `aX**2 + bX + c`.
 We can use these coefficients to calculte the radius of the curvature of the lane for one of several reasons:

 * Sanity check to ensure we detected a proper lane segment
-* Storing curvature to sanity check against future sections of the road where light conditions may not be idea for thresholding.
+* Storing curvature to sanity check against future sections of the road where light conditions may not be ideal for thresholding.

 The above workflow is contained in the `detect_lines_using_windows` method of the __LaneDetection__ class and an example of its output is below

 ![alt text][image5]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+#### Radius Calculation

+Radius calculation; in order to be useful for sanity check, must be converted to meters.

+There's an excellent tutorial and sample code in the lesson on how to do this.

+Mostly importantly is convertion from pixel space to real world (meter space).

+This was done in the `radius_to_meters` of the __LaneDetection__ class by reapplying the ploynimials with a conversion to `real world` space.

+Once that is done, the `aX**2 + bX + c` formula is reapplied to calculate the curvature in meters.

+#### Example Ouput

+The above workflow is contained in the `process_image` method and an ouput image is seen below.

 ![alt text][image6]